On this page

 If you have attended one of our courses in the past, you would be very welcome to join our online ‘practice group’ sessions that take place by Microsoft Teams.
 These regular 45-minute sessions are an opportunity to do some practice with other people and to re-visit some themes of the course.
 Everyone will be very welcome, including people who haven’t done any practice for years!
 The sessions will be led by members of the mindfulness team.

-If you have completed an eight-week course previously and are interested in registering for the practice group, please email us at tewv.mindfulness@nhs.net with PRACTICE GROUP as the subject heading.
+If you have completed an eight-week course previously and are interested in registering for the practice group, please email us at [email protected] with ‘practice group’ as the subject heading.

 Contact us